U8 Home Page

 There are many opportunities for you to help out.
 Please don't assume that someone else will do it!

-Participation in the season requires that players be born between August 1, and July 31, .
+Participation in the season requires that players be born in or .

 All games are played on Saturdays between 8:00 AM and 4:00 PM.
 Click here for the game schedule.